Hydra9268/lightcycle/README.md

 ## Modularity

-Lightcycle is designed as a modular package, allowing you to import only the classes you need for your project.
+Light Cycle is designed as a modular package, allowing you to import only the classes you need for your project.
 Each class is self-contained, making it easy to integrate individual features without importing the entire package.

 ### Example: